Tyler Heineman Player Props: Pirates vs. White Sox

 - Heineman hit .215 with eight doubles and eight walks.

-- Heineman got a hit in 43.5% of his 62 games last season, with multiple hits in 9.7% of those games.
+- Heineman picked up at least one hit 27 times last season in 62 games played (43.5%), including multiple hits on six occasions (9.7%).

-- Including all 62 games when he logged a plate appearance a season ago, he did not hit a home run.
+- He did not hit a long ball last year in the 62 games he logged a plate appearance in.

-- Heineman picked up an RBI in eight of 62 games last season (12.9%), including one game with multiple RBIs.
+- In eight of 62 games last year, Heineman drove in a run, and he had one game with more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.